Mary MacLane: Early life and family

-Writing
+Writing & Film

 From the beginning, MacLane's writing was characterized by a direct, fiery, individualistic style.
 She was, however, also influenced by such American regional realists as John Townsend Trowbridge (with whom she exchanged a few letters), Maria Louise Pool, and Hamlin Garland.

 In 1901, MacLane wrote her first book, which she originally titled I Await the Devil's Coming.
 Prior to the manuscript's printing the following year, MacLane's publisher, Herbert S. Stone & Company, altered the title to The Story of Mary MacLane.
 The book proved to be an immediate success, especially among young women, selling over 100,000 copies during its first month of release.
 It, however, was pilloried by conservative critics and readers, and even lightly ridiculed by H. L. Mencken.

 Some critics have suggested that even by today's standards, MacLane's writing is raw, honest, unflinching, self-aware, sensual, and extreme.
 She wrote openly about egoism and her own self-love, about sexual attraction and love for other women, and even about her desire to marry the Devil.

-Her second book, My Friend Annabel Lee was published by Stone in 1903.
+Her second book, My Friend Annabel Lee, was published by Stone in 1903.
 More experimental in style than her debut book, it was not as sensational, though MacLane was said to have made a fairly large amount of money.

 Her final book, I, Mary Maclane: A Diary of Human Days was published by Frederick A. Stokes in 1917 and sold moderately well but may have been overshadowed by America's recent entry into World War I.

 In 1917, she wrote and starred in the 90-minute autobiographical silent film titled Men Who Have Made Love to Me, for Essanay Studios.
 Produced by film pioneer George Kirke Spoor and based on MacLane's 1910 article of the same title for a Butte newspaper, it has been speculated to have been an extremely early, if not the earliest, sustained breaking of the fourth wall in cinema, with the writer-star directly addressing the audience.
 Though stills and some subtitles have survived, the film is now believed to be lost.